pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 Agencies should follow the steps below to share Preferred Pricing of an existing site with a new client.

-1. Go to the [Professional Workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) containing the site.

-1. Go to the [Site Dashboard[(/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard)] for the site.
+1. Go to the [Site Dashboard](/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard) for the site.

 1. Click the **Billing** tab.